KovacsGG/mat4js/README.md

 ## Read
 Use `readMat(ArrayBuffer)`.

-It returns a JavaScript object with a `header` field and a `data` field.
+It returns a JavaScript object with a `header` and `data` property.

 #### `header`
 contains 116 bytes of text.